ResearchComputing/Anaconda_Tutorial_Fall_2019/README.md

 * Creating conda environments
   * You can create an environment in any directory location you prefer (as long as you have access to that directory).
 We recommend using your _`/projects`_ directory because it is much larger than your _`/home`_ directory).
   * Although we don't show it here, it is expected that you will be installing whatever software and packages you need in this environment, as you normally would with conda).
-  * We [strongly recommend] cloning the [Intel Python distribution](https://software.intel.com/en-us/distribution-for-python) (idp) if you will be doing any computationally-intensive work, or work that requires parallelization.
+  * We [strongly recommend] using the [Intel Python distribution](https://software.intel.com/en-us/distribution-for-python) (idp) if you will be doing any computationally-intensive work, or work that requires parallelization.
 The Intel Python distribution will run more efficiently on our Intel architecture than other python distributions.
 * JupyterHub kernels
   * If you have already installed your own version of Anaconda or Miniconda, it is possible to create Jupyter kernels for your preexisting environments by following the steps above from within the active environment.
   * If you need to use custom kernels that are in a location other than _`/home/$USER/.local/share/jupyter`_ (for example, if your research team has a group installation of Anaconda environments located in _`/pl/active/<some_env>`_), you can create a file in your home directory named _`~/.jupyterrc`_ containing the following line: